cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 (desc) and it [groups them
 by](https://www.w3.org/TR/2013/REC-sparql11-query-20130321/#groupby)
-`?x` which means that the query will break each group represented by the variable `?x` into a seperate group then work on that group.
+`?x` which means that the query will break each group represented by the variable `?x` into a separate group then work on that group.
 In this case, it is `?x` so that each URL is counted as its own group no breaking is necessary.
 The result is an order list going from most to least which shows each individual and their `:numChild` which is 1000